 The Flexible Combined Imager (FCI) on the MTG-I satellite will continue the very successful operation of the Spinning Enhanced Visible and Infrared Imager (SEVIRI) on Meteosat Second Generation (MSG).

 Requirements for the FCI have been formulated by regional and global Numerical Weather Prediction (NWP) and Nowcasting communities.

-These requirements are reflected in the design which allows for Full Disk Scan (FDS), with a basic repeat cycle of 10 minutes, and a European Regional-Rapid-Scan (RRS) which covers one-quarter of the full disk with a repeat cycle of 2.5 minutes.
+These requirements are reflected in the design which allows for Full Disc Scan (FDS), with a basic repeat cycle of 10 minutes, and a European Regional-Rapid-Scan (RRS) which covers one-quarter of the full disc with a repeat cycle of 2.5 minutes.

 The FCI takes measurements in 16 channels, of which eight are placed in the solar spectral domain between 0.4 µm to 2.2 µm, delivering data with a 1 km spatial resolution.